Easily estimate take home pay after income tax so you can have an idea of what to possibly expect when planning your budget

 How many income tax brackets are there in Canada?

-The federal income tax system in Canada has 5 different tax brackets while it varies for provincial and territorial income tax.
+The federal income tax system in Canada has five different tax brackets while it varies for provincial and territorial income tax.
 For more details, check out our detail section.

 Canada Federal Income Tax Brackets and Other Information